pagekite/PyPagekite/README.md

    2. Configure pagekite.py [as a front-end](#fe) on port 80
    3. Add --backend specifications for your old web-server.

+As of 0.3.14, you can make pagekite.py use a local back-end as a catch-all for any unrecongized domains, by using the special hostname "unknown" in the --backend line (remember to specify a protocol).

 For example:

     frontend$ sudo pagekite.py \